Schwidola0607/image_segmentation/md_files/results.md

 }
 ```
 ### Other Information
-* O(V^2 x E), where V is the number of vertex and E is the number of edges.
+* O(V^2 x E), where V is the number of vertices and E is the number of edges.
 Also, this is the guaranteed known run time of Dinics.
-* Testing is detailed below, and it passes both max flow and getBackground tests.
+* Testing is detailed below, and it passes both Max Flow and getBackground tests.

 ## Edmond-Karps